thomas-brandstaetter/openloco/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openloco - The Open Logic Controller's documentation!
+openloco - Open Logic Controller
 ================================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+openloco is a sompiler for the IEC 61131-3 textual programming languages.

 Indices and tables